Andre Iguodala: 2011–12 season: All-Star selection

 During the 2011 NBA lockout, Iguodala had a week-long internship with Merrill Lynch.

-On his 28th birthday, Iguodala recorded a 10-point, 10-rebound, 10-assist triple-double effort in a win over the Pistons.
+On his 28th birthday, Iguodala recorded a 10-point, 10-rebound, 10-assist triple-double effort in a 95–74 victory over the Pistons.
 Later that season, he was selected to his first All-Star Game as a reserve.
-His scoring average was the lowest of all the 24 All-Stars, but he was rewarded for being the best player on the 76ers, who were leading the Atlantic Division.
-Collins called him a "stat-sheet stuffer".
-At the end of the 2011–12 NBA season, Iguodala averaged 12.4 ppg, 6.1 rpg, 5.5 apg, 1.7 spg in 35.6 mpg.
-He helped the Philadelphia 76ers clinch the final seed in the playoffs.
-In Game 6 of the Sixers' first-round playoff series against the Chicago Bulls, he made two free throws with 2.2 seconds left to win the game and help the Sixers upset the Bulls en route to the franchise's first playoff series win since 2003.
-This was also the fifth time in NBA history that an eighth seed defeated a first seed in the opening round of the playoffs.
-They were eventually eliminated by the Boston Celtics in a thrilling seven games in the Conference Semifinals.
+Iguodala's scoring average was the lowest of all the 24 All-Stars, but he was rewarded for being the best player on the 76ers, who were leading the Atlantic Division.
+Collins called Iguodala a "stat-sheet stuffer."
+At the end of the 2011–12 NBA season, Iguodala averaged 12.4 points, 6.1 rebounds, 5.5 assists, and 1.7 steals.
+He helped the 76ers clinch the final seed in the playoffs.
+In Game 6 of the first-round playoff series against the Chicago Bulls, he made two free throws with 2.2 seconds left to win the game and help the 76ers upset the Bulls en route to the franchise's first playoff series win since 2003.
+This was also the fifth time in NBA history that a #8-seed defeated a #1-seed in the opening round of the playoffs.
+The 76ers were eventually eliminated by the Boston Celtics in a thrilling seven games in the Conference Semifinals.

 Denver Nuggets (2012–2013)

-On August 10, 2012, Iguodala was dealt to the Denver Nuggets in a series of trades also involving the Sixers, Los Angeles Lakers, and Orlando Magic.
+On August 10, 2012, Iguodala was traded to the Denver Nuggets in a series of trades also involving the Sixers, Los Angeles Lakers, and Orlando Magic.
 Other players involved in the deal included All-Stars Andrew Bynum and Dwight Howard.
+The trade was completed just before Iguodala was to participate in the Semifinal game of the 2012 Summer Olympics, during Team USA’s dominant victory over Argentina.
 His arrival in Denver led to some league experts labeling Denver a contender.
 Iguodala returned on opening night of 2012–13 to play his former team.
-He put up 11 points in an 84–75 loss, and received a mixed response from the crowd.
-The Nuggets went on to make the playoffs with a franchise-record 57–25, and a team record 15 consecutive wins; however, they were upset in the first round by the Golden State Warriors, despite Iguodala having a good series, averaging 18 points, 8 rebounds, 5.3 assists, and 2 steals per game in the series.
-This led to the firing of Nuggets coach George Karl, who just won the NBA Coach of the Year Award.
+Iguodala put up 11 points in an 84–75 loss, and received a mixed response from the crowd.
+The Nuggets went on to make the playoffs with a franchise-record 57–25, and a team record 15 consecutive wins; however, they were upset in the first round by the Golden State Warriors, despite Iguodala having a good series, averaging 18 points, 8.0 rebounds, 5.3 assists, and 2.0 steals per game in the series.
+This led to the firing of Nuggets coach George Karl, who had just won the NBA Coach of the Year Award.